Skip to main contentSkip Navigation or Skip to Content

 Alumna/us/i

 Use the word “alumni” to refer to a group of people (of either or both sexes) who have graduated from university.
-At TRU we choose not to use the feminine plural “alumnae” to refer to a group of female graduates, for the same reason we would choose “flight attendant” over “stewardess”.
+For the singular, we use the gender neutral alum, not alumnus (male) or alumnae (female).
 See also Inclusive Language.

-An alumna of the physics program, Jo is pursuing a master’s degree.
+An alum of the physics program, Jo is pursuing a master’s degree.

 Nursing alumni gathered for a chapter event.